 Perform this group of steps first, no matter how you’re going to reset the F9K1122.

-- Locate reliable AC power.
 It’s important that the electricity source not be interrupted during the hard reset.
 This can corrupt the extender’s memory, leaving the installed firmware damaged and non useable.
 The F9K1122 may not start up properly afterwards and thus, be “bricked” or completely non functional.
 So, we suggest plugging your extender directly into a well-fitting and non switched AC wall outlet, as shown above.
 Do not connect it via an extension cord, in order to avoid the loose and intermittent connections often associated with cheap or worn out extension cords.

-- Wait for boot-up to finish.
 Wait until it finishes booting before proceeding to the next step.
 Typically, booting can take roughly thirty seconds.
 Startup has finished when the blue status lamp on the front is either glowing a solid blue, or flashing blue and amber.

-- Initiate reset by either of two ways.
 If you want to use the physical reset button, skip ahead to the Reset the F9K1122 Via its Reset Button section below.
 Or, you may order a hard reset via the device’s administrative web pages by continuing in the Reset the F9K1122 Via its Admin Web Site section, immediately following this one.

-- Considerations for Resetting via the Web.
 An advantage of resetting though the web, is that you won’t have to dig out the extender from behind furniture, inside a wiring closet, and so on, in order to reach the physical reset button.
 However, using the web may not always be a viable option in those situations where the extender has become unresponsive.
 So make this choice based on the particulars of your circumstances.

 Reset the F9K1122 Via its Admin Web Site